BendiKarthikeya/React/Notes/React_Notes.md

 }
 2) Always create a stateVariable at the beggining of the component
 3) Never create useState() inside if else because it would create inconsistency

+When every component gets rendered ,painted,mounted first constructor gets called followed by render method gets called when a state variable of a component changes then render method execute multiple times , where as constructor will get called once

+mouting of a component will happen in two phases
+1) Render Phase:
+Pure and has no side effects.
+May be paused,aborted or restarted by React

+2) Commit Phase
+Can work with DOM run side effects, schedule updates.